ChunHungLiu/queueco.github.io/_posts/2014-12-03-liquidity.md

 ## Lack of liquidity

-The next graph shows the BTCCNY price on OKCoin China in the first three days of December overlaid with the cumulative order flow (cumulative sum of all market order transactionss in BTC) on the right hand side vertical axis.
+The next graph shows the BTCCNY price on OKCoin China in the first three days of December overlaid with the cumulative order flow (cumulative sum of all market order transactions in BTC) on the right hand side vertical axis.
 Both time series appear highly correlated.
 This is indicative of rather illiquid markets with mostly profit-seeking players, where large aligned order flows drive the price and vice versa.

 <p><center>
 <img src="/public/priceflow.png" alt="Price and flow" align="center" width="80%"></img>